go-monk/from-bash-to-go/README.md

 go run ./1/main.go
 ```

 Nice!
-Time for a coffee break—you deserve it.
+Time for a coffee break, you deserve it.

 ## 2) Different Timeouts

 You return to your desk with a coffee and see a Slack message like "please add the `healthz3` endpoint to your script".
-Sure, easy enough—you add `{URL: "http://localhost:8080/healthz3", HealthyStatusCode: http.StatusOK},` and run the script:
+Sure, easy enough—you add `{URL: "http://localhost:8080/healthz3", HealthyStatusCode: http.StatusOK},` (uncomment this line in `./1/main.go` if you want to follow along) and run the script:

 ```sh
 ❯ go run ./1/main.go